AnyChart/docs.anychart.com/PERT_Chart/Overview.md

 PERT is an abbreviation for "Program (Project) Evaluation and Review Technique".
 This technique, developed by the U.S. Navy in the 1950s, is used in project management to analyze and represent the tasks involved in completing a given project.
 It is applied mostly in large-scale projects where time is the major factor and allows to schedule a project without knowing precisely the details and durations of all activities.
 For example, PERT was used in planning the 1968 Winter Olympics in Grenoble.

-To learn more about PERT in general, see [Wikipedia](https://en.wikipedia.org/wiki/Program_evaluation_and_review_technique), and to learn how to create PERT charts in AnyChart, read the following sections in our documentation:
+To learn more about PERT in general, see [Program evaluation and review technique the article at Wikipedia](https://en.wikipedia.org/wiki/Program_evaluation_and_review_technique), and to learn how to create PERT charts in AnyChart, read the following sections in our documentation:

 * [PERT Chart Quick Start](Quick_Start)
 * [PERT Chart Terminology](Terminology)